kiwi0fruit/pandoctools/__recycle/install.md

   * [4.6 Pandoctools Atom Package](#46-pandoctools-atom-package)

+## Recommended install

+1. [Knitty](https://github.com/kiwi0fruit/pandoctools/blob/master/knitty.md): Knitty is another CLI for Stitch/Knotr: reproducible report generation tool via Jupyter, Pandoc and Markdown.
+Insert python code (or other Jupyter kernel code) to the Markdown document and have code's results in the output document.
+2. [SugarTeX](https://github.com/kiwi0fruit/pandoctools/blob/master/sugartex.md): SugarTeX is a more readable LaTeX language extension and transcompiler to LaTeX.

 ## 1. Install Pandoc

 Pandoctools needs installed [**Pandoc**](https://github.com/jgm/pandoc/releases).
 It needs Pandoc to be available from command prompt.
 Check: `pandoc --help`.
 It should work if you installed it with default settings.